-We recently commented (here) on the interesting properties of exosomes that were explored as possible messengers within the body including saliva in the context specifically of biomarkers in pancreatic cancer by Wong and dental colleagues at UCLA.
+We recently commented (here) on the interesting properties of exosomes that were explored as possible messengers within the body including saliva in the context specifically of biomarkers in pancreatic cancer (ductal adenocarcinoma of the pancreas) by Wong and dental colleagues at UCLA.

 Exosomes are tiny bubble type structures found in most biological fluids that contain proteins and other substances including messenger-RNA.
 Apart from other functions, exosomes appear to be involved in cell-to-cell communication within the body.
 This makes exosomes a promising target for possible use as diagnostic or screening biomarkers for any number of diseases including pancreatic cancer.